DvtGutto/ckaneext_editor_access/README.md

 This applies to the existing 'Editor' role rather than creating a new one as it is currently not possible to add new roles from an extension;
 The plugin works with custom dataset types, however it will not work with other plugins which override package/resource update/create/delete authorization functions, and package_create/update actions.

 ***Warning: This plugin modifies CKAN's permission system.
-The current implementation cannot be considered fully safe and should only be used AT YOUR OWN RISK in a trusted environment.
+The current implementation should only be used AT YOUR OWN RISK in a trusted environment.
 Ensure you run the tests with your plugins enabled.***

 ## Installation